 Our recognition of the importance of educating the whole child, and the role visual arts plays in the enrichment of all our lives, has ensured that the arts are celebrated at Rosalie Primary School and students are encouraged to value creative pursuits.

-The very popular Artist-in-Residence Program has been running at Rosalie since 1997.
-It is usually held in 3rd term and is run by teacher, Mrs Fiona Willis.
+The very popular Artist in Residence Program has been running at Rosalie since 1997.
+It is usually held in 3rd term.
 Over six one and a half hour lessons, the children are exposed to various art techniques and materials such as printmaking, wirework, mosaics, painting, sculpture, clay and woodwork.
 The program culminates in a wonderful exhibition attended by the Rosalie School community and showcases every child’s work, with individual and group pieces.
-Parents, members of the community and friends are invited to assist Mrs Willis in the lessons which are recognised as a wonderfully relaxing way for parents to participate in their child’s schooling and has been known to bring out some hidden creative talents in some helpers!
-The artwork of the children is so good, in 2007, Mrs Willis published an instructional artbook featuring the creative works of over 140 Rosalie students.
+Parents, members of the community and friends are invited to assist the Artist in Residence in the lessons which are recognised as a wonderfully relaxing way for parents to participate in their child’s schooling and has been known to bring out some hidden creative talents in some helpers!

 This program continues to be generously funded by the Rosalie P&C.